caiyuqing/Open-DPSM/tmp/readme.md

 All the other codes are to load data and predetermined parameters to the *plotObj* object

 ### Pupil prediction (no eye-tracking data)
 - Run this part when eye-tracking data is not available

+- The toolbox will use the extract the visual events from the movie to generate a predicted pupil trace based on the default values of parameters.

 - The main codes of this section are: